tiiuae/ci-public/pullrequests/PRBuilder.md

 <br>
 1) Setup Ghaf Hydra docker based build system
 <br>
-2) Set needed Hydra and PR tool env variables (see example setenvs.sh and tool code for explanations)
+2) Set needed Hydra and PR tool env variables (see example setenv.sh and tool code for explanations)
 <br>
 3) Create tokenfile to include your access token to repo for PR detections
 <br>